romallen/Quiz-Game-API-Project/README.md

 ## INTRODUCTION

-This is a CRUD API service for a quiz game using Express, Node JS, Prisma & Postgres.
+This is a CRUD API service for a quiz game using Express, Node JS, Prisma & PostgreSQL.

 ## USAGE